Table of Contents[Hide][Show]

 Traveling Mom Tip: Erin McKenna’s Bakery NYC offers delicious gluten-free, kosher, and vegan treats freshly prepared daily.
 It can be found near The BOATHOUSE restaurant in The Landing section of Disney Springs.

-Coming Soon- In March 2022 Salt & Straw, a Portland-based ice cream boutique, plans to open at Disney Springs.
+New in 2022 Salt & Straw, a Portland-based ice cream boutique, opened at Disney Springs.
 They’ve already got a location at Downtown Disney in Anaheim California.
-With flavors like Cold Brew Coffee Cashew Praline (!) and Cinnamon Snickerdoodle we are counting down the days.
+With flavors like Cold Brew Coffee Cashew Praline (!) and Cinnamon Snickerdoodle it’s worth a stop in.

 4. Bowl (and Eat) at Splitsville